migueloldemburg/git_practice/README.md

-## Basic Commands
+## Starting a new Git Project
 > git init

-Starts a local working directory
+Starts a local Working Directory

 > git add file_name

-Adds modified and untracked files to the staging area
+Adds modified and untracked files to the Staging Area

 > git commit -m "Commit message"

 Commits your changes

-## Cloning Repositry
+## Cloning Repository to Local

 > git clone https://github.com/libgit2/libgit2

 Creates a directory named libgit2, initializes a **.git** directory inside it, pulls down all the data for that repository

+## Linking Local Git Project to a Github repository

+> git remote add origin https://github.com/migueloldemburg/todogoma.git

+Links local Git project to a new repository

 ## Reseting Files

 > git checkout HEAD file_name | git checkout -- file_name

-Restores the file in your working directory to look exactly as it did when you last made a commit.
-Discards changes in the working directory
+Restores the file in your Working Directory to look exactly as it did when you last made a commit.
+Discards changes in the Working Directory

 > git reset HEAD file_name

-Resets the file in the staging area to be the same as the HEAD commit.
-It does not discard file changes from the working directory, it just removes them from the staging area
+Resets the file in the Staging Area to be the same as the HEAD commit.
+It does not discard file changes from the Working Directory, it just removes them from the Staging Area

 > git reset commit_SHA